microsoft/enhanced-monitoring-service/README.md

 ```
 However, we don't advice you to monify the configuration file unless you know the consequences.
 #### Configure VM to receive monitoring data
 The VM needs to be configured before it could receive performance data from host.
-The configuration is to add a KVP named "Enhanced_Monitoring_Supported" in the VM.
+The configuration is to add a KVP named ```Enhanced_Monitoring_Supported``` in the VM.
 So that the host could read the KVP from KVP channel and recoginize that the VM is expecting monitoring data.

-On Linux VM, the configuration could be done by writing a flag to file: /var/lib/hyperv/.kvp_pool_1.
+On Linux VM, the configuration could be done by writing a flag to file, ```/var/lib/hyperv/.kvp_pool_1```.
-On Windows VM, the configuration could be down by creating a register key, HKLM:\SOFTWARE\Microsoft\Virtual Machine\Guest\Enhanced_Monitoring_Supported and set the value to 1.
+On Windows VM, the configuration could be down by creating a register key, ```HKLM:\SOFTWARE\Microsoft\Virtual Machine\Guest\Enhanced_Monitoring_Supported``` and set the value to 1.

 The sample code could be found under [sample](/sample).